Kristen Murdaugh (she/they), mezzo-soprano, is a voice pedagogue, voice scientist, singer, and advocate.

 With a passion for contemporary repertoire, her performances include the role of Estelle in John Musto’s opera Later the Same Evening, conducted by Robert Tweten, as well as the contralto solos in the world premiere of Christopher LaRosa’s oratorio Joshua.
 Other opera credits include Zita in Puccini's Gianni Schicchi, La Zia Principessa in Puccini's Suor Angelica, Madame Flora in Menotti’s The Medium as well as roles in works by Bizet, Britten, Mozart, Rossini, and Gilbert & Sullivan.

-An avid performer of sacred repertoire, Kristen has been a featured soloist with ensembles such as the South Carolina Bach Choir, North Carolina Baroque Orchestra, and Boston’s Analog Choral on works such as Bach’s BWV 75, Britten’s Rejoice in the Lamb, Monteverdi’s Vespers of 1610, and Honegger’s King David.
-She has participated in masterclasses led by Betsy Bishop, Kathryn Cowdrick, and Martin Katz while in the United States, and in classes led by Angelika Kirchschlager and Luigi Marzola while studying and performing in Europe.
+An avid performer of sacred repertoire, Kristen has been a featured soloist with ensembles such as the South Carolina Bach Choir, North Carolina Baroque Orchestra, and Boston’s Analog Choral, and has performed works such as Britten’s Rejoice in the Lamb, Monteverdi’s Vespers of 1610, Honegger’s King David, and most recently Bach’s Mass in b-Minor as part of the inaugural South Carolina Baroque Music Festival.
+She has participated in masterclasses and workshops led by Betsy Bishop, Kathryn Cowdrick, and Arlene Shrut among others while in the United States, and in classes led by Angelika Kirchschlager and Luigi Marzola while studying and performing in Europe.

-In addition to her solo singing, she is an active choral singer, having performed in small and large ensembles for more than 10 years in venues such as Carnegie Hall, Washington National Cathedral, and Duke Chapel.
-Ensemble singing holds a special place in her heart, and she is honored to be a member of the service-oriented vocal ensemble Servire.
+In addition to her solo singing, she is an active choral singer, having performed in small and large ensembles for more than 10 years in venues such as Carnegie Hall, Washington National Cathedral, the Cathedral Basilica of St. John the Baptist, and Duke Chapel.
+Ensemble singing holds a special place in her heart, and she is honored to be a member of the service-oriented vocal ensemble Servire, the flagship ensemble of Chamber Voices for Change.
 Other notable choral experience includes participating in the Chorworks Early Music program under the direction of Philip Cave.

 She has a passion for diverse styles of music and whenever possible, enjoys singing jazz, contemporary styles such as folk, indie, and pop, and improvising with musician friends.
 She has also performed and directed in the musical theater world, participating in productions such as: Into the Woods, Les Miserables, Brigadoon, The King and I, Grease, Hello Dolly!, and Cabaret.